acratophorux/ideal-enigma/README.md

 4. The model should be able to capture the bimodal daily pattern of demand.

 The results of these analyses can be found in the `figures` directory.

+### Feature Engineering

+Following the insights gained from EDA, we performed additional feature engineering to enhance our dataset for modeling:

+1. Cyclical Features:

+   - Created sine and cosine features for hour and month to capture cyclical patterns.

+2. Lag Features:

+   - Extended lag features for national demand to capture longer-term dependencies (24, 48, and 168 hours).

+3. Rolling Window Features:

+   - Implemented rolling mean and standard deviation features for national demand with windows of 24 and 168 hours.

+4. Interaction Features:

+   - Created temperature-humidity interaction features for each city to capture combined effects.

+5. Holiday Encoding:
+   - Converted the 'holiday' feature to a binary indicator.

+All engineered features were normalized using StandardScaler to ensure consistent scale across variables.
+The final engineered dataset was saved as 'engineered_features.csv' in the 'data/engineered/' directory.

 ## Project Structure